 - 5.21 LDF Policy DP1 requires development to adequately protect amenity, particularly with regard to privacy, noise and disturbance, pollution (including light pollution), odours and daylight.
 The proposed dwellings follow the general building line of the dwellings along this section of the village street and also reflect the spacing between many of the detached dwellings locally. - 5.22 The closest existing neighbours to the proposed dwelling would be the existing bungalows at Smithy Green.
-In this case it is the relationship to the immediate neighbour, which would be located on Plot 2, which is of potential concern.
-In this case the relationship between the two proposed new buildings is acceptable and results in no harmful impact. - 5.23 Any additional vehicle movements to serve the two dwellings would not be excessive and would not detract from the amenity of the existing residents.
+There is a small parcel of land between the application site and the rear gardens of the properties on Smithy Green, incorporating a public footpath.
+This parcel of land results in a separation distance between the application site and the rear gardens in excess of 10m.
+It is considered that this level of separation, even given the mass and form of the proposed development, will result in no significant loss of residential amenity for the occupiers of the properties on Smith Green.
+In this case it is the relationship to the immediate neighbour, which would be located on Plot 1, is of potential concern.
+In this case the relationship between the two proposed buildings is acceptable and results in no harmful impact. - 5.23 Any additional vehicle movements to serve the two dwellings would not be excessive and would not detract from the amenity of the existing residents.